-While the beautiful colonial architecture and delicious Mexican food many lure you in – It is the Puebla gay bars and clubs that really make Gay Puebla worthy of a visit for your vacation.
+While the beautiful colonial architecture and delicious Mexican food may lure you in, it is the Puebla gay bars and clubs that really make Gay Puebla worthy of a visit for your vacation.

-New clubs and events are taking place consistently here so it pays to ask around when you arrive (hotel staff are a good bet) but at the moment here are the most popular nightlife spots and gay clubs in Puebla for travelers and locals.
+New clubs and events are taking place consistently here, so it pays to ask around when you arrive (hotel staff is a good bet), but at the moment, here are the most popular nightlife spots and gay clubs in Puebla for travelers and locals.

-Coktelito Bar – A cute little gay / lesbian cocktail bar with a rainbow flag funning outside.
+A cute little gay / lesbian cocktail bar with a rainbow flag funning outside.
 Popular with the young and trendy crowd, there is karaoke here, a great happy hour and themed parties (check out their FB page).

 Gay Saunas in Puebla

-Gay Publa Map
+Gay Map Of Puebla